-As time progresses, the downplay of a mission and vision statement has been evident.
+As time progresses, the downplay of a mission and vision statement are starting to become evident.
 Even more so, some companies choose to function without them.

 What makes this a striking issue?

-In the absence of a clear and concise mission and vision, performance and operations could be means to a vague end.
+In the absence of a clear and concise mission or vision, performance and operations could be means to a vague end.

 Here are 3 things that are important to consider when designing and implementing your mission and vision statement:

 Service is the backbone of the Call Center industry and if there is a gap between what the customer wants and what the company offers, that’s where the rubber meets the road.

 However, it is a relatively difficult task to address the gap when there is no theoretical goal to strive for in the first place.
 Therefore, standards must be established.

 For starters, you can answer these simple questions: